chainstack/graph-deployment/terraform/aws/README.md

 # GCP terraform
-This terraform project creates kubernetes cluster in GCP from scratch, it's required to deploy The Graph indexer on later steps.
+This terraform project creates kubernetes cluster in AWS from scratch, it's required to deploy The Graph indexer on later steps.

 ## Install prerequisites
 | Tool | Recommended version | Install documentation link |